rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `provideProcess(aType, aProcesses, aMaxCount)` returns the index of the process to reuse or -1 to create a new process.

+- `suggestServiceWorkerProcess(aScope)` returns a suggested content process pid for a service worker to spawn at.
+Return 0 as default behavior, and gecko will select a pid randomly. aScope is the scope of service worker which will be spawned.

 ## Notifications delegate

 This delegate is responsible for displaying desktop notifications UI.